Now Deh-e Sorsoreh

-Now Deh-e Sorsoreh (نوده صرصره, also Romanized as Now Deh-e Şorşoreh and Now Deh-e Sar Sareh; also known as Naudeh and Now Deh) is a village in Karrab Rural District, in the Central District of Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 59 in 22 families.
+Now Deh-e Sorsoreh (نوده صرصره) (Note: Also romanized as Now Deh-e Sar Sareh and Now Deh-e Şorşoreh; also known as Naudeh and Now Deh) is a village in Karrab Rural District of the Central District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 59 in 22 households.
+The following census in 2011 counted 10 people in four households.
+The 2016 census measured the population of the village as 154 people in 56 households.